 About

-I teach mathematics and statistics at the University of Arkansas at Little Rock, and I direct the Math Assistance Center.
-Mathematician, statistician, teacher — most of what I do connects those three.
+I am a statistician and teacher at the University of Arkansas at Little Rock, where I teach mathematics and statistics and direct the Math Assistance Center.

 Outside work